 As outlined above, pursuing nonproliferation of WMD has been a cornerstone of U.S. foreign policy for nearly a century.
 American leadership on these challenges has been consistent across parties and administrations, fostering otherwise unlikely security for the global community.
 Under the Trump Administration however, the nation’s commitment to these issues has been called into question, with international peace and stability now caught in the balance.

 President Trump’s hawkish attitude toward nuclear policy was established before he even entered office when, in December 2016, he tweeted that the United States, “must greatly strengthen and expand its nuclear capability.”
-The Trump Administration’s Nuclear Posture Review (NPR), released in early 2018, realized then-candidate Trump’s nuclear ambitions, calling for the development of a more usable, “low-yield” nuclear weapon and lowering the threshold in which the use of a nuclear weapon would be considered.
+The Trump administration’s Nuclear Posture Review (NPR), released in early 2018, realized then-candidate Trump’s nuclear ambitions, calling for the development of a more usable, “low-yield” nuclear weapon and lowering the threshold in which the use of a nuclear weapon would be considered.
 Further, the administration’s FY 2019 Defense Budget proposed a $50 million cut to the Defense Nuclear Nonproliferation account, including a $6 million drop in funding to the Global Material Security program and a $19 million reduction in nonproliferation research and development.

 The Trump administration has continued to undermine years of international progress toward a more stable nuclear peace.
-This is best seen in President Trump’s suspension of the INF Treaty in February 2019 and in his administration’s ongoing failure to conduct extension negotiations for New START ahead of its 2021 expiration.
+This is best seen in President Trump’s formal withdrawal from the INF Treaty in August 2019 and in his administration’s ongoing failure to conduct extension negotiations for New START ahead of its 2021 expiration.
 As highlighted by the Arms Control Association, the threat posed by these abdications of leadership is significant: “Without the INF Treaty or New START, there would be no legally binding, verifiable limits on U.S. or Russian nuclear arsenals for the first time since 1972.”
 If nuclear tension is allowed to build, free from bilateral restrictions, the two powers risk the willing slide toward a renewed arms race.

 These actions, viewed alongside the administration’s withdrawal from the Iran Nuclear Deal and its haphazard approach toward negotiations with North Korea, serve only to erode global nuclear security.
 This threat is not lost on America’s allies.
 Ahead of President Trump’s INF suspension decision, for example, the European Union released a statement outlining its position: